ecnepsnai/otto/docs/schedule.md

 Or define your own schedule using [cron patterns](https://pkg.go.dev/github.com/ecnepsnai/cron#pkg-overview).

-**All schedules run in the UTC timezone, not the timezone of the server, client, or your local computer.**
+**All schedules run in the UTC timezone, not the timezone of the server, agent, or your local computer.**

 Last, select the individual hosts or groups that you want this script to run.